Hypocoercivity of the linearized BGK-equation with stochastic coefficients: Introduction

-The aim of this article is to extend the results in \cite{Li2017} to the linearized BGK equation \eqref{BGKEquation}.
-We will show exponential decay in time with a rate $-\lambda$ independent of the random variable and $\lambda$ strictly positive in a physical reasonable norm.
-To do so, we use the technique developed in \cite{Achleitner2016, Achleitner2018}.
-The advantage of this approach is that we directly inherit the optimization strategies made in these articles.
 This has to be understood as kind of an a priori estimate, which means that we find sharp decay rates which serve as lower bound for all possible realizations.
 This means, the slowest possible decay rate which can be realized tends to be sharp in the sense of \cite{Achleitner2016, Achleitner2018}.
 Furthermore, the resulting decay rates are directly computable.
 Moreover, we show that this decay rate $\lambda$ also holds for the decay of the derivatives in the random space.
 That means, computing such a decay rate $\lambda$ for the underlying BGK equation once, gives us immediately a decay rate for the derivatives in the random space.

+In summary, the novelty of this article consists of showing hypocoercivity for the linearized BGK model with randomness in the collision frequency conserving mass, momentum and energy.
+We include new estimates for the decay of the derivatives of the solution with respect to the stochastic variable, which is very useful in applications.

 In section \ref{ChapterLinModel}, we will begin by writing the linearized BGK-model with uncertainties in one space dimension as an infinite system of ODEs similar as it is done in \cite{Achleitner2018}.
 Section \ref{ChapterEstimate} is divided in three parts.
 In the first subsection we will extend Lyapunov's direct method in infinite dimensions to equations with a random parameter in the collision frequency.
 This is a crucial step on our search for decay rates and directly leads to our first decay estimate presented in the second part of this section.
 Finally, in the third part we deal with decay estimates in $z$-derivatives.
 The main idea here is to benefit from two Gronwall-like estimate theorems presented in \cite{Li2017}.